 Conversely, your personal statement is where you’ll have an opportunity to tout your own potential.
 But it’s helpful to keep in mind that your other application materials will already be listing your performance-related achievements.
 Look at this essay as an opportunity to provide Caribbean medical schools with a clearer vision of who you are as a person.

-SGU, for example, seeks med school candidates who demonstrate the following competencies:
+SGU, for example, seeks med school candidates who demonstrate the following strengths and attributes:

 When you’re crafting your personal statement, it’s not the time to be modest.
 You’ve worked hard to get to this point in your academic journey, and you have big goals you’re looking to achieve—this is your opportunity to highlight what you’ve learned and draw attention to all the positive qualities that will enable your success as you trek forward.